Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 We prefer a very simple rub of salt and pepper.
 This allows the beef flavor to shine through.

 Dry the meat thoroughly with paper towels before applying generous amounts of freshly ground black pepper.
-Massage the pepper around the entire roast.

-First, sear the roast in a cast-iron skillet
+Sear the tenderloin in a cast-iron skillet

-Then, when the oil starts shimmering, place the tenderloin in the skillet and sear the first side for 1 ½ - 2 minutes.
+When the oil starts shimmering, place the tenderloin in the skillet and sear the first side for 1 ½ - 2 minutes.

 Finish cooking the beef tenderloin in the oven